 By providing users with power information down to rack level, PowerZook can play a vital role in helping to increase operational efficiency and reduce data centre energy costs.
 Power usage visibility for rack equipment can be provided where currently there is none.

-The huge challenge facing today’s Data Centre Managers is not only how to maintain system services and uptime on a 24×7 basis, but also how to achieve those goals whilst increasing efficiency and minimising costs.
-Installation of intelligent PDUs into legacy data centres is an obvious power monitoring option, but the potentially significant implementation costs together with highly expensive disruption to the business can make this option impractical.
-In addition, some managers may wish to keep the power monitoring and intelligence element of a PDU away from the PDU in order to minimise potential points-of-failure.
+The huge challenge facing today's Data Centre Managers is not only how to maintain system services and uptime on a 24×7 basis, but also how to achieve those goals whilst increasing efficiency and minimising costs.
+Installation of intelligent PDUs into legacy data centres is an obvious long-term power monitoring option, but upgrade/disruption considerations during the current pandemic, downtime costs and potential budget constraints may make this option impractical in the short term.

 PowerZook provides a unique, alternative option to intelligent PDUs, giving Data Centre Managers greater choice when determining their power monitoring and management strategy.
 Since PowerZook can be installed into live environments, integration into an SNMP-based network or power management system can be completed with minimum fuss and minimal costs.

 PowerZook is an unobtrusive, robust and durable sensor.
 Once installed, it is maintenance-free and, in the unlikely event that a swap-out is ever required, there will be no disruption to the network or power to the rack.